awsomesawce/Code_Sandbox_Test/posts/Workspaces vs Synchronize vs Publish.md

 * **GitLab** - much of the same

 Any number of workspaces can be created.
 For example you can have multiple GoogleDrive workspaces.
 The first one will by default just lead to your invisible **AppData** folder, but you can create a GoogleDrive workspace to sync with a specific folder if you want.
 I currently have **4** workspaces.
 Why so many?
+Mostly because I'm testing out it's functionality.
+My main one is attached to GoogleDrive, and the next 3 are attached to a GitHub repo.
+You see, my goal was to link to a GitHub repository and have StackEdit push my

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxMTI1NjAwOF19
+eyJoaXN0b3J5IjpbOTM4MTk2NDBdfQ==
 -->